Alejogb1/job-board/blog-data/how-to-push-a-lando-image-to-a-github-container-repository.md

 id: "how-to-push-a-lando-image-to-a-github-container-repository"
 ---

-alright, so you're looking to push a lando-built docker image to a github container registry. yeah, i’ve been there, done that, got the t-shirt – and probably a few error messages along the way. it's a pretty common workflow these days, and honestly, it can feel a little convoluted the first couple of times. let's break it down, though. i’ve had my fair share of head-scratching moments with this, so i hope my experience helps smooth things out for you.
+, so you're looking to push a lando-built docker image to a github container registry. yeah, i’ve been there, done that, got the t-shirt – and probably a few error messages along the way. it's a pretty common workflow these days, and honestly, it can feel a little convoluted the first couple of times. let's break it down, though. i’ve had my fair share of head-scratching moments with this, so i hope my experience helps smooth things out for you.

 first things first, lando makes building your docker images pretty straightforward, right? but the 'pushing' part, that's where the github container registry comes into play, and it's got its own quirks. before jumping into the nitty-gritty, let's make sure our foundations are solid.